ZeMendes17/SIO_ASVS/analysis/report.md

 The application is a simple online store that allows users to browse and purchase products.
 The application is divided into two main components: the client and the server.
 The client is a web application that allows users to browse and purchase products.
 The server is a Flask application that provides the client with the necessary data to display the products and allows users to purchase products.

 The main objective of this project is to identify and mitigate vulnerabilities in the application.
 The vulnerabilities are divided into various categories following the ASVS standard.
-The vulnerabilities are described in the following sections.

 A careful analysis of the application was performed in order to identify vulnerabilities.
 Out of the 280 ASVS requirements our system complied with 72 at first.
 After the analysis, we were able to mitigate 24 vulnerabilities, resulting in a total of 96 ASVS requirements complied.
 Almost all of the level 1 requirements were met, and some level 2 requirements were also met.